zcorpan/html-parser-book/manuscript/parser.md

 > I implemented a single quirk for HTML5 parsing yesterday.
 >
-> * March 1995
+> March 1995
 >
->   * Netscape 1.1 beta 1 is released with table support.
+> : Netscape 1.1 beta 1 is released with table support.
 Table closes a paragraph implicitly.
 >
-> * August 1995
+> August 1995
 >
->   * Internet Explorer 1.0 is released.
+> : Internet Explorer 1.0 is released.
 Table does not close a paragraph.
 >
-> * May 1996
+> May 1996
 >
->   * The IETF publishes experimental RFC 1942 which says that table is block level content like paragraphs (i.e. closes paragraph implicitly).
+> : The IETF publishes experimental RFC 1942 which says that table is block level content like paragraphs (i.e. closes paragraph implicitly).
 >
-> * January 1997
+> January 1997
 >
->   * The W3C publishes HTML 3.2 with a DTD that makes tables close paragraphs implicitly in an SGML parser.
+> : The W3C publishes HTML 3.2 with a DTD that makes tables close paragraphs implicitly in an SGML parser.
 >
-> * December 1997
+> December 1997
 >
->   * The W3C publishes HTML 4.0 with a DTD that makes tables close paragraphs implicitly in an SGML parser.
+> : The W3C publishes HTML 4.0 with a DTD that makes tables close paragraphs implicitly in an SGML parser.
 >
-> * April 1998
+> April 1998
 >
->   * The W3C revises HTML 4.0 without changing the DTD on the point of paragraphs and tables.
+> : The W3C revises HTML 4.0 without changing the DTD on the point of paragraphs and tables.
 >
-> * December 1999
+> December 1999
 >
->   * The W3C publishes HTML 4.01 without changing the DTD on the point of paragraphs and tables.
+> : The W3C publishes HTML 4.01 without changing the DTD on the point of paragraphs and tables.
 >
-> * May 2000
+> May 2000
 >
->   * IE5 for Mac is released.
+> : IE5 for Mac is released.
 It is the first shipping browser to have a quirks mode and a standards mode.
 >
-> * July 2001
+> July 2001
 >
->   * A bug is filed saying that Mozilla is wrong in not making table close a paragraph implicitly and that Mozilla should start closing paragraphs in the standards mode.
+> : A bug is filed saying that Mozilla is wrong in not making table close a paragraph implicitly and that Mozilla should start closing paragraphs in thstandards mode.
 >
-> * October 2001
+> October 2001
 >
->   * IE6 is released.
+> : IE6 is released.
 It is the first version of IE for Windows that has a quirks mode and a standards mode.
-A table doesn’t close a paragraph in either mode.
+A table doesn’t close a paragraph in eier mode.
 >
-> * June 2003
+> June 2003
 >
->   * The Mozilla bug is fixed making Mozilla close paragraphs upon tables in the standards mode.
-The quirks-mode behavior is left to not closing a paragraph upon a table.
+> : The Mozilla bug is fixed making Mozilla close paragraphs upon tables in the standards mode.
+The quirks-mode behavior is left to not closing a pagraph upon a table.
 >
-> * April 2005
+> April 2005
 >
->   * The Web Standards Project publishes the Acid2 test made by Ian Hickson and Håkon Lie.
-To pass the test, a user agent must close a paragraph upon table (in the standards mode).
+> : The Web Standards Project publishes the Acid2 test made by Ian Hickson and Håkon Lie.
+To pass the test, a user agent must close a paragraph upon tae (in the standards mode).
 >
-> * April 2005
+> April 2005
 >
->   * In order to pass Acid2, Safari is changed to make a table close a paragraph in the standards mode.
-The quirks-mode behavior is left to not closing a paragraph upon a table.
+> : In order to pass Acid2, Safari is changed to make a table close a paragraph in the standards mode.
+The quirks-mode behavior is left to not cling a paragraph upon a table.
 >
-> * May 2005
+> May 2005
 >
->   * In order to pass Acid2, Opera is changed to make a table close a paragraph in the standards mode.
-The quirks-mode behavior is left to not closing a paragraph upon a table.
+> : In order to pass Acid2, Opera is changed to make a table close a paragraph in the standards mode.
+The quirks-mode behavior is left to not closing a ragraph upon a table.
 >
-> * January 2006
+> January 2006
 >
->   * Ian Hickson changes the comment parsing part of Acid2 and blogs about it.
+> : Ian Hickson changes the comment parsing part of Acid2 and blogs about it.
 >
-> * February 2006
+> February 2006
 >
->   * Ian Hickson publishes the first draft of the HTML5 parsing algorithm.
-It makes a table close a paragraph but the source code of the spec contains a comment saying "XXX quirks: don't do this".
+> : Ian Hickson publishes the first draft of the HTML5 parsing algorithm.
+It makes a table close a paragraph but the source code of the spec contains a mment saying "XXX quirks: don't do this".
 >
-> * November 2006
+> November 2006
 >
->   * IE7 is released.
+> : IE7 is released.
 A table doesn’t close a paragraph in either mode.
 >
-> * March 2008
+> March 2008
 >
->   * A preliminary version of IE8 passes Acid2 when hosted on **www.webstandards.org**.
+> : A preliminary version of IE8 passes Acid2 when hosted on **www.webstandards.org**.
 >
-> * February 2009
+> February 2009
 >
->   * I file a spec bug requesting parsing quirks be defined.
+> : I file a spec bug requesting parsing quirks be defined.
 >
-> * March 2009
+> March 2009
 >
->   * IE8 is released.
+> : IE8 is released.
 It has four layout modes.
 To pass Acid2, the new ones make a table close a paragraph.
-The parser behavior of `<p><table>` is now the only HTML parsing difference between the quirks and standards modes that is interoperably implemented in all of the top 4 browser engines.
+The parser behavior of `<p><table>` is now thonly HTML parsing difference between the quirks and standards modes that is interoperably implemented in all of the top 4 browser engines.
 >
-> * March 31st 2009
+> March 31st 2009
 >
->   * Ian Hickson asks for vendor input about parsing quirks.
+> : Ian Hickson asks for vendor input about parsing quirks.
 >
-> * April 1st 2009
+> April 1st 2009
 >
->   * I start a thread about finding vendor input in Mozilla’s platform development newsgroup.
+> : I start a thread about finding vendor input in Mozilla’s platform development newsgroup.
 The `<p><table>` issue seems to be the only quirk left.
 >
-> * April 1st 2009
+> April 1st 2009
 >
->   * Philip Taylor uses the Validator.nu HTML Parser to compile a list of dmoz-listed pages where closing paragraph vs. not closing would lead to different parse trees.
+> : Philip Taylor uses the Validator.nu HTML Parser to compile a list of dmoz-listed pages where closing paragraph vs. not closing would lead to dierent parse trees.
 >
-> * April 21st 2009
+> April 21st 2009
 >
->   * Simon Pieters analyzes 50 sites from Philip’s list concluding that "our options regarding `<p><table>` parsing are (1) having the quirk, and (2) changing Acid2".
+> : Simon Pieters analyzes 50 sites from Philip’s list concluding that "our options regarding `<p><table>` parsing are (1) having the quirk, and (2) chging Acid2".
 >
-> * April 22nd 2009
+> April 22nd 2009
 >
->   * I check in an implementation of the quirk into the Gecko HTML5 parsing repository.
+> : I check in an implementation of the quirk into the Gecko HTML5 parsing repository.
 >
-> * May 26th 2009
+> May 26th 2009
 >
->   * Hixie checks in the definition of the quirk into the HTML5 spec.
+> : Hixie checks in the definition of the quirk into the HTML5 spec.
 The commit also includes this comment: "i hate myself (this quirk was basically caused by acid2; if i'd realised we could change the specs when i wrote acid2, we could have avoided having any parsing-mode quirks) -Hixie"
 >
 > A big thank you to Philip Taylor and Simon Pieters for their research (both the feasibility research and the timeline research).